 "I drove a long way to get here," I say measuredly.
-"I've frankly had a pretty shitty time of it lately.
+"I've frankly had a pretty shitty time of it these last few months.
 I'd appreciate some honesty from you."

 "All right," the old man takes a sip of his brandy.
 "Tell me what it is you'd like to know, and I will answer your questions to the best of my ability."